luzuoquan/koa2-history-api-fallback/README.md

 base 'connect-history-api-fallback' for SPA

 ### Reason
-Koa v2.x don't use `yield*`, so'koa-connect-history-api-fallback' can't adapter for Koa v2.x .
+Koa v2.x don't use `yield*`, so 'koa-connect-history-api-fallback' can't adapter for Koa v2.x .

 Adapter for 'connect-history-api-fallback' for use with Koa ^2.0.0.